Marriage and Family Therapy (MS)

 Why Study Marriage and Family Therapy at Iona?

-Our program is one of only three Marriage and Family Therapy programs in New York State that are accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
+Our program is one of only four Marriage and Family Therapy programs in New York State accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 Graduates of our program are eligible for New York State licensure upon completion of additional post-master's NYS requirements.

 The small size of our program enables our dedicated faculty, who are all licensed marriage and family therapists, to provide individualized instruction that feels more like mentoring than teaching.